Second Ormonde Peace

 The Second Ormonde Peace was a peace treaty and alliance signed on 17 January 1649 between the Marquess of Ormonde, the leader of the Irish Royalists, and the Irish Confederates.
-It united a coalition of former Protestants and Catholics enemies from Ireland, Scotland and England - the three Kingdoms ruled by Charles I who was then held a prisoner by the Puritan London Parliament.
+It united a coalition of former Protestants and Catholics enemies from Ireland, Scotland and England – the three Kingdoms ruled by Charles I who was then held a prisoner by the Puritan Rump Parliament.
 His execution on 30 January drew together the signatories in allegiance to his young son Charles II.

 The agreement was widely accepted by Catholics across Ireland, many of whom believed their previous rising had been authorised by the old King.
 However it was opposed by Owen Roe O'Neill and much of his Ulster Army who instead formed a temporary alliance with the Anglo-Irish Parliamentary forces, relieving their besieged garrison at Derry.
 When this agreement expired O'Neill's forces then changed sides.
 In the wake of the vigorous Cromwellian conquest of Ireland the combined forces of the alliance were comprehensively defeated and Ireland was under republican control until the 1660 restoration.
 A number of the surviving soldiers loyal to Charles II later served in his Royalist Army in Exile.